How To Use Airbnb

 Why I like Airbnb

 I’ve stayed in guest houses, hotels, penthouses and hotels and made friends with some of the locals whom I stayed with.
-You can ask questions to your hosts before you stay there and ask about safety for women in the area that your accommodation is in.
+You can ask your Airbnb hosts questions before you stay there and ask about safety for women in the area that your accommodation is in.
 If you are unsure which host to choose, one of my Airbnb tips is to check reviews from other women who have stayed there to be sure that you find the right one for you.

 How To Use Airbnb